 Toward the end of her life I took on the task of cooking Thanksgiving turkey and I have tried so many methods.

 For a number of years I brined it, I once put butter underneath the skin, last year I spatchcocked the turkey.

 But there’s just something about turkey that makes me want to have lobster at Thanksgiving instead.
-Or at least a whole fish?

 But my mother loves turkey and so that will never happen.
 So this year I tried an Instant Pot turkey.

 It sounds small but I usually cook 2 turkeys anyway as I prefer smaller ones than one gigantic turkey.